covertnine/cortex-widgets/readme.txt

 = 1.0.6 =
 * Stable
-* updated date fields to match up with new ACF fields and fixed up some formatting
+* updated date fields to match up with new ACF fields and fixed up some formatting.
+Also changed link if you haven't filled in Mail Chimp API keys.

 = 1.0 =
 * Stable